Edinburgh from Calton Hill.

 I have spent the last four days in Edinburgh, by myself.

-After I had registered at the Priestfield B&B, just a little out from the centre of Edinburgh on the Jedburgh Road and close to the base of Arthurs Seat, a great volcanic shelf of basalts and granites tilted up like a rough lop sided table top, savage and rugged, reminding Edinburgh of its volcanic origins, I walked into the centre of the city.
+After I had registered at the Priestfield bed and breakfast, just a little out from the centre of Edinburgh I walked into the centre of the city.
+The bed and breakfast was situated just off the Jedburgh Road and close to the base of Arthur's Seat and Salisbury Crags, a great volcanic shelf of basalts and granites tilted up like a rough lop sided table top, savage and rugged, reminding Edinburgh of its volcanic origins,

 I was in the High Street, the Royal Mile, just by the road that slips down to the North Bridge.
 The Royal Mile sloped down to my right, grey cobbled, hard granite buildings, four or five storeys high.
 St Giles Cathedral with its granite crown surmounting its main tower to my left.